hosainnet/hosain.net/_posts/2016-01-31-unit-testing-react-native-components.markdown

 }
 {% endcodeblock %}

-render() will return a different view based on the boolean state value of `loaded`, so we want to be able to write two different tests to cover both branches, here what it looks like:
+render() will return a different view based on the boolean state value of `loaded`, so we want to be able to write two different tests to cover both branches, here is what it looks like:

 `js/__tests__/view/MovieView-test.js`